johnwilsoniv/FaceMirror/S0 PyfaceAU/README.md

 Output: 17 AU intensities
 ```

-See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for detailed component descriptions.

 ---

 ## Custom Components & Innovations

-pyAUface includes several novel components that can be used independently in other projects:
+pyfaceau includes several novel components that can be used independently in other projects:

-### CalcParams - 3D Pose Estimation (99.45% accuracy)
+### Python-based CalcParams - 3D Pose Estimation

 A pure Python implementation of OpenFace's CalcParams algorithm for 3D head pose estimation.
 Achieves 99.45% correlation with the C++ reference implementation.